Standing Up: Mobilization, Alliances and Action

-Challenging and changing the Public Conversation is about getting our voices and ideas heard and perceived as a legitimate part of our public conversation.
-Communications and knowledge strategies—using creative tools and spokespeople—can break through the dominant public narrative, raise social awareness, generate new ways of seeing issues, and equip us to better influence debate and decision-makers.
+Challenging and Changing the Public Conversation means getting our voices and ideas heard and perceived as a legitimate part of the public conversation.
+It means changing what’s being talked about, how issues are understood and whose perspectives are valued.
+Communications and knowledge production strategies, including the use of creative tools, cultural media and visible spokespeople, can break through the dominant narrative to raise social awareness, invite new ways of seeing issues, introduce our demands, and influence debate and decision-makers.+ Read More

-Processes of socialization, culture and ideology perpetuate exclusion and inequality by defining what is normal, and determining what is “true” and acceptable.
-Those who control the dominant narrative can not only block significant problems and ideas from the decision-making table, but can also prevent them from entering the minds and consciousness of members of society, even those directly affected by a particular problem.
-The power to influence how individuals think about their place in the world, their beliefs, their acceptance of the status quo, their understanding of their own value in society is formidable.
-It can operate in ways to make injustices like poverty, racism, sexism and corruption invisible to society at large.
-Worse still, this form of power can make those who experience systematic discrimination subject to condemnation and even self-blame.
+Those who control the dominant narrative operate as gatekeepers who can block significant issues and ideas from reaching the decision-making table.
+They seek to prevent them from entering the minds and consciousness of members of society, even those directly affected by a particular problem, and to normalize conditions of poverty, racism, sexism and corruption.
+The power to influence how individuals think about their place in the world, their beliefs, their acceptance of the status quo, and their understanding of their own value in society is formidable.
+Worse still, this form of invisible power often denies systematic discrimination or blames it on those who experience it.

-Consequently, it is imperative that we develop strategies to counter the invisible power that permeates social and political culture.
-Many social justice organizations use research, public education and social media to bring alternative values and worldviews alive and visible.
+Movements, therefore, need strategies to expose, interrupt and counter the invisible power that permeates social and political culture.
+Many social justice organizations use research, political education, creative actions and social media to unmask injustice and bring alternative values and worldviews to the public eye.
 Art, poetry, theater and music reach people and communities in ways that words do not.
-Empowerment strategies also address dominant ideologies and strengthen critical thinking skills to shape visions of the common good, and bring forth individual and collective consciousness.
-These strategies can transform the way people perceive themselves and those around them, and influence their visions of future possibilities and alternatives.
-In addition, research to uncover and publicize concealed information, such as corporate corruption, can be invaluable in unmasking and challenging invisible power.
+Organizing strategies strengthen critical thinking skills, to both challenge beliefs that keep people down and transform the way people perceive themselves and those around them, inviting visions of future possibilities and alternatives.

 Tools for Challenging and Changing the Public Conversation